teendevops/teendevops-web/README.md

 ## Manually
 1. Clone or download this repository
-2. Import the schema called `codeday-team.sql` into your SQL server
+2. Import the schema called `teendevops.sql` into your SQL server
 3. Rename `config.php.example` in the `includes/` folder to `config.php`
 4. Configure your site